dotty-staging/Serial/README.md

 Serial is (C)opyright 2011&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/Serial/main/LICENSE) and comes with absolutely no warranties.
-To contact the author, send an e-mail to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 ## requirements / installation

-The project builds with sbt against Scala 2.13, 2.12.
+The project builds with sbt against Scala 2.13, 2.12 (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was v1.1.1.

 ## linking